-EDUC 300 Techniques of Teaching 3 hours The study of instructional planning, including goals and objectives, techniques and activities, and evaluation.
+EDUC 300 Techniques of Teaching 3 hours

+The study of instructional planning, including goals and objectives, techniques and activities, and evaluation.
 Students produce and present lessons containing defensible techniques, strategies, and methods of evaluation.
-Prerequisites: EDUC 102, EDUC 103, EDUC/PSYC 230 (may be taken concurrently).
+Includes field experience of 15 hours.
+Students must complete the Field Experience Application at least one semester prior to taking this course. \$40 lab fee.
+Prerequisites: EDUC 100, EDUC/PSYC 230 (may be taken concurrently).

-EDUC 302 Teaching Skills
+EDUC 302 Teaching Skills 3 hours

 The study of teaching multiple content areas.
 Students describe, analyze, and critique the content areas of elementary school health, physical education, science and social studies.
 In each of the content areas, students develop and present micro-teaching lessons, evaluations, and learning centers.
 Includes field experience of 15 hours.
-Students must complete the Field Experience Application at least one semester prior to taking this course. \$30 lab fee.
-Prerequisites: EDUC 102, EDUC 300 or EDUC 505 and admission to the Teacher Certification Program.
+Students must complete the Field Experience Application at least one semester prior to taking this course. \$40 lab fee.
+Prerequisites: EDUC 300, or EDUC 505; admission to the Teacher Certification Program.